 Your toddler is at the age where mealtimes might be less interesting than playing, moving and exploring.
 Many parents of toddlers this age experience “challenges” around food and eating.
-In the checklist below there are a few strategies you can try to make sure your child eats healthily.
+In the checklist below there are a few strategies you can try to help your child develop healthy eating habits.

 Another big change your child might – or might not – be ready for is toilet learning.
 We prefer the term “learning” to “training” because your child has to be ready to use the toilet or potty.